opentaps/open-climate-investing/book/Analyzing-Investments.md

 _Source: NGFS and Oliver Wyman_

-This could then be extended into the financial results, as in this example from "Climate Credit Analytics: Model Documentation" by S&P and Oliver Wyman:
+This could then be extended into the financial results:

 ![NGFS Oliver Wyman Financial Projections](images/NGFS_Oliver_Wyman_Financials.png)